karla3jo/Automatic-Landmarking-of-Body-Shapes/README.md

 ## Contact

-Please leave a comment in my YouTube channel or my ResearchGate page* if you have any questions or require assistance of any kind.
+Please leave a comment in my YouTube channel or ResearchGate page* if you have any questions or require assistance of any kind.
 I'll be glad to help!

 *https://www.researchgate.net/publication/301544464_Single-Camera_Automatic_Landmarking_for_People_Recognition_with_an_Ensemble_of_Regression_Trees/comments